ethereum/consensus-specs/specs/deneb/polynomial-commitments.md

 All polynomials (which are always given in Lagrange form) should be interpreted as being in bit-reversal permutation.
-In practice, clients can implement this by storing the lists `KZG_SETUP_LAGRANGE` and roots of unity in bit-reversal permutation, so these functions only have to be called once at startup.
+In practice, clients can implement this by storing the lists `KZG_SETUP_G1_LAGRANGE` and roots of unity in bit-reversal permutation, so these functions only have to be called once at startup.

 #### `is_power_of_two`